 - –––, 2007, Empiricism at the Crossroads, Chicago: Open Court.

-- Wittgenstein, Ludwig, 1961, Tractatus Logico-Philosophicus, translated by B. F. McGuinness and D. F. Pears, London: Routledge and Kegan Paul.
+- Wittgenstein, Ludwig, 1961, Tractatus Logico-Philosophicus, B. F. McGuinness and D. F. Pears (trans.), London: Routledge and Kegan Paul.